coins-docs/coins-global-api-docs/testnet/rest-api.md

 * A 429 will be returned when either request rate limit or order rate limit is violated.

 ## IP Limits
-* Every request will contain `X-MBX-USED-WEIGHT-(intervalNum)(intervalLetter)` in the response headers which has the current used weight for the IP for all request rate limiters defined.
+* Every request will contain `X-COINS-USED-WEIGHT-(intervalNum)(intervalLetter)` in the response headers which has the current used weight for the IP for all request rate limiters defined.
 * Each route has a `weight` which determines for the number of requests each endpoint counts for.
 Heavier endpoints and endpoints that do operations on multiple symbols will have a heavier `weight`.
 * When a 429 is received, it's your obligation as an API to back off and not spam the API.
 * **Repeatedly violating rate limits and/or failing to back off after receiving 429s will result in an automated IP ban (HTTP status 418).**